-Editor's note: Need to inform the UE about UPF time synch issues and how a UE could make use of this information is FFS.

 6. The TSCTSF can initiate a network triggered procedure to forward the notification to the UE via AMF.
 When the AMF receives the notification, it will forward it to the NG-RAN node.
 Two alternatives are possible: send the report to the UE using RRC signalling or NAS signalling.

 7a.
 If RRC signalling is preferred, the AMF sends a N2 message to forward the UE's report from AMF to the NG-RAN node.
 The serving NG-RAN node forwards the network timing synchronization status to the UE using RRC signalling.